Aspiring CAOs

 A successful CAO is a dynamic leader with a unique blend of skills and attributes.
 Our CAO Profile provides 20 key competencies arranged into 5 leadership capabilities: (1) Achieves Excellence, (2) Adapts to change, (3) Adjusts to Ambiguity, (4) Aligns Interests, and (5) Anticipates Situations.
 Each of key competencies is further broken down into career stages: beginning, mid-career, and experienced/ mentoring others.
 This CAO Leader Profile may be used for Leadership Alignment, Self-Assessment, or as a Coaching Aid.
 We hope you use it as a workbook as you progress through the various stages of your municipal career.

-Members can download the CAO Profile in the CAO 101 page in the library.
-The library also contains a good practice CAO contract, evaluation toolkits, a range of policy documents, workshop proceedings, and many other resources.
+Members can also access a good practice CAO contract, evaluation toolkits, a range of policy documents, workshop proceedings, and many other resources in the Member Library.
 The webinar series that accompanies the profile is available to all on our YouTube Channel

 Recommended Actions